davidwparker/programmingtil-webgl/0029-drawing-shapes-2/README.md

 View at: http://localhost:8080/

+* NOTE: moved signals out of libs folder.
+  * Running from main directory instead inside this directory.

 ## CONCEPTS:

 * dynamically assigning attributes, uniforms, and varyings to JS objects, in order to dynamically bind them